Sisters of the Cross and Passion

-Sisters of the Cross and Passion (also known as the Passionist Sisters) is a Catholic religious congregation founded in 19th-century Manchester, England, by Elizabeth Prout, later called Mother Mary Joseph.
+Sisters of the Cross and Passion, Latin Congregatio Sororum SS.
+Crucis et Passionis D.N.I.C., also known as the Passionist Sisters, is a Catholic religious congregation founded in 19th-century Manchester, England, by Elizabeth Prout, later called Mother Mary Joseph.
 It is part of the larger Passionist movement.

 History

 The Sisters of the Cross and Passion of our Lord Jesus Christ was founded in Manchester, England during the 19th century, by Elizabeth Prout (known in religion as Mother Mary Joseph).
 She was a convert to Catholicism at the time the first Passionist missionaries arrived in England.

 Elizabeth Prout worked among the poor mill workers of Manchester and gathered together a group of dedicated women to serve their needs, both educational and spiritual.
 This was the beginning of the Sisters of the Cross and Passion.
 The first sisters made their vows in November 1852.
 Prout's approach was unique for her time, in that her institute did not have specific educational requirements nor dowries.
 Membership was therefore open to the poor that the community served.
 Individual talents determined what tasks were assigned.
-Clementina Stuart (1830-94), the youngest daughter of Charles Edward Stuart or Charles Manning Allen (1802-80), the younger of the Sobieski Stuart brothers, became a nun in the Order and worked abroad for many years.
+Clementina Stuart (1830–94), the youngest daughter of Charles Edward Stuart or Charles Manning Allen (1802–80), the younger of the Sobieski Stuart brothers, became a nun in the Order and worked abroad for many years.

 In the early days they lived in the mill towns of England and Scotland, worked in schools for poor children, taught young working class women good housekeeping, and sheltered them in hostels.
 In time the Sisters of the Cross and Passion became best known for their many schools and colleges.